 The easy way to make sure this doesn’t happen is to send some BCH to the address in question.
 A minimal amount is enough.
 Then send all the BCH out from the address.
 It will not move the BSV since the tx includes the new BCH sent, and those coins (and their inputs) do not reside there on the BSV chain.
 Then they are effectively split, and the BSV will remain in the address to be sent out separately.

 Selling your funds after the sweep

-After you have swept your funds to Coinomi, you still need to transfer them somewhere else if you want to sell your coins.
+After you have swept your funds to Coinmotion, you still need to transfer them somewhere else if you want to sell your coins.
 Coinmotion doesn’t support hard forks, so before transferring money to Coinmotion, you need to change the hard fork coins to bitcoins.
 You can convert your funds to bitcoins in Coinomi with Changelly service.
 You can find it from the menu in Coinomi.

 After changing all your funds to bitcoin, you can transfer your funds to another bitcoin wallet with the send option.
-All you need is the bitcoin wallets receiving address.
+All you need is the bitcoin wallet receiving address.
 Add the receiving address, choose the amount you want to transfer, and press send.